How do Learning Walls enrich K-5 classrooms?

-Two important ongoing goals of any school is to create a sense of civic community and help students develop critical thinking skills, especially in elementary school.
-The Learning Wall helps build executive brain function in children, the most critical factor for adult success, independence and citizenship.
+The Learning Wall helps build community and executive brain function in children, the most critical factor for adult success, independence and citizenship.

 At the center top of the wall is an inquiry – the broad essential question of the unit that’s being taught.
 Included also are more specific supporting questions that parse the unit’s inquiry.
 Depending on the grade level, the teacher may ask students to help write the essential and supporting questions (in accord with state standards).